-Please note that this program reflects changes resulting from last-minute cancellations and is the most up to date version as of September 30, 2024.
+Please note that this program reflects changes resulting from last-minute cancellations and is the most up-to-date version as of September 30, 2024.
 Consequently, this program may differ from the original program published on the official website of the conference maintained by the American Historical Association.

 PAHA 2025 PROGRAM, JANUARY 3-5, 2025, NEW YORK CITY